"Nothing is more powerful than a group of dedicated individuals focused on achieving the same goal."

 Jennifer Gilley, BS M.Ed

 Jennifer Gilley has been involved in prevention for over 20 years.
 She has extensive experience in mobilizing stakeholders to create broad based community collaborations to address public health issues.
 She has served on numerous planning groups charged with assessing community need and providing viable plans to achieve change.
 Jennifer has served on both state and local advisory boards charged with developing implementation strategies to address issues relating to substance abuse prevention, intervention and treatment.
-Mrs. Gilley currently serves as the Executive Director of Tarrant County Challenge, a non-profit agency whose mission is to confront substance abuse by identifying needs, educating the community, mobilizing resources, promoting collaborations and advocating for sound public policy.

 John Haenes, LMSW, ICPS